coleworsley/interview-prep/GeneralWeb.md

 ### What does CORS stand for and what issue does it address?

-1. Prevents malicious scripts on one page from obtaining sensitive data from another
+1. Browser by default prevents malicious scripts on one page from obtaining sensitive data from another
    * Origin is the combination of URI scheme and hostname and port
+2. Without CORS, you can only access services from other domain via JSONP or server proxy.
+3. Mechanism that lets you access cross-domain resources with ajax

 ### In as much detail as possible, describe the request-response cycle.